-Youth and non-governmental organizations (NGOs) dealing with environmental protection, nature conservation, climate change, energy efficiency, renewable energy sources, sustainable development and related topics can provide assistance and support in promoting the Module's materials and organizing activities on climate change education among educational specialists.
+Numerous actors, including but not limited to youth, non-governmental organizations (NGOs) dealing with educational advancement, environmental protection, nature conservation, climate change, energy efficiency, renewable energy sources, sustainable development and related topics can provide assistance and support in promoting the Module and organizing activities on climate change education among educational specialists.

-Using workshops with teachers or organize contests.
-UNDP regional and country offices could assist in organizing such climate education activities and attracting environmental organizations.
+Using workshops with teachers, UNDP regional and country offices could assist in organizing such climate education activities and attracting environmental organizations.

-9. Assessment of the Training Module Effectiveness
+9. Assessment of the Training Module's Effectiveness

-Section 2.3 of the Module offers an already developed system for monitoring and evaluation of the increased level of knowledge level among schoolchildren and teachers on climate change issues.
+Section 2.3 of the Module offers an already developed system for monitoring and evaluation of the increased level of knowledge among schoolchildren and teachers on climate change issues.
 The tests and questionnaires offered in the section can also be used to assess the improved knowledge of trainees after passing this Module.